-As part of its precautionary measures in response to the COVID-19 outbreak, the Company strongly recommends that registered shareholders exercise their right to vote by proxy prior to the Meeting either by mail, online or telephone, following the instructions outlined in the Circular.
-The Company also strongly recommends that registered shareholders join the Meeting by conference call only.
+The Company strongly recommends that registered shareholders exercise their right to vote by proxy prior to the Meeting either by mail, online or telephone, following the instructions outlined in the Circular.

 If your intention is not to be present in person at the Meeting, you are asked to complete and return the enclosed form of proxy.
 The form of proxy must be dated and executed by a registered shareholder or the attorney of such shareholder, duly authorized in writing, and deposited with Computershare Investor Services Inc., Proxy Dept., 100 University Avenue, 8th Floor, Toronto, Ontario, M5J 2Y1 no later than 9:00 a.m.
-PDT on June 28, 2021 or, if the Meeting is adjourned or postponed, no later than 48 hours preceding the date to which the Meeting is adjourned or postponed.
+(PDT) on June 13, 2023 or, if the Meeting is adjourned or postponed, no later than 48 hours preceding the date to which the Meeting is adjourned or postponed.